What is FSR-SARC?

 Using FSR-SARC Data

 Investigators and clinicians may request de-identified data to support research efforts to expand the knowledge base on sarcoidosis.
 Requests for FSR-SARC registry data undergo a thorough review for scientific merit.
-This review is completed by the Patient Registry Committee comprised of FSR Scientific Advisory Board members, clinicians, researchers and FSR staff.
+This review is completed members of the FSR Scientific Advisory Board, clinicians, researchers and FSR staff.

 The request and review process can take between four to eight weeks.
 If the application is approved, data is securely delivered to the researcher after all regulatory requirements are met.